emacs-exordium/exordium/README.md

 `*rtags-clang-command-prefix*`      | Default is "/usr/bin/clang++ -Irelative" (note that RTags ignores the clang++ command because it uses libclang).
 `*rtags-clang-command-suffix*`      | Default is "-c -o".

-Once you have created the `compile_includes` file, run the command M-x `rtags-create-compilation-database`.
+Once you have created the `compile_includes` file, run the command <kbd>M-x rtags-create-compilation-database</kbd>.
 It will:

 * Prompt for the project root dir;
 * Read the `compile_includes` file;